opensimworld/active-npcs/README.md

 ```
 Bob use chair
 ```
-Bob will attempt to find an object named "chair" (Object Name) near him and try to sit on it if its transparency (alpha) is less than 100%.
+Bob will attempt to find a SCRIPTED object named "chair" (Object Name) near him and try to sit on it if its transparency (alpha) is less than 100%.
 Since by convention poseballs turn transparent when users sit on them, this ensures that Bob will not sit on an already-occupied poseball.

 ```
 Bob stand             : Bob will stand up if he is sitting